FanmingL/Recurrent-Offpolicy-RL/readme.md

 Visit [http://localhost:4008](http://localhost:4008) to view the training data, with the username `user` and password `resel`.

 ## Results
-The [paper](https://arxiv.org/pdf/2405.15384) on RESeL provides extensive algorithm comparisons.
+The [paper](https://arxiv.org/pdf/2405.15384) of RESeL provides extensive algorithm comparisons.
 The performance comparison on POMDP tasks is as follows, with GPIDE-ESS being the previous SOTA algorithm.

 |                     |              RESeL (ours)               |    PPO-GRU    |    MF-RNN     | SAC-Transformer |   SAC-MLP    |   TD3-MLP    |                GPIDE-ESS                |      VRM       |    A2C-GRU    |
 | :------------------ | :-------------------------------------: | :-----------: | :-----------: | :-------------: | :----------: | :----------: | :-------------------------------------: | :------------: | :-----------: |